brechtm/rinohtype/doc/index.rst

 Additionally, RinohType offers a modern alternative to LaTeX_ when paired with Sphinx_.
 Sphinx helps writing large documents and supports a multitude of different output formats including searchable HTML.
-RinohType includes a Sphinx backend that allows generating beautiful PDF documents.
+RinohType provides a Sphinx backend that allows generating beautiful PDF documents.

 .. _Sphinx: http://sphinx-doc.org